Most Affordable Online Criminal Justice Programs

 Editor & Writer

-How Much Does an Online Bachelor's in Criminal Justice Cost?
+How Much Does a Bachelor's in Criminal Justice Cost?

 In general, an online bachelor's in criminal justice features about 120 credits and takes four years to complete.
 The program attracts problem-solvers, critical thinkers, and students who use ethics and morals to guide their decision-making.
 The training starts with general education and criminal justice foundations and progresses into advanced criminology courses and practical experiences.

-Learners may encounter a BA or a BS in criminal justice.
+Learners may earn a BA or a BS in criminal justice.
 These degree types can differ in many ways.
-For example, a BS tends to offer training more focused on protective service occupations, whereas a BA provides more interdisciplinary training.
+For example, a BS tends to offer training more focused on protective services, whereas a BA provides more interdisciplinary training.

 When students decide to earn an online bachelor's degree in criminal justice, they should also think about their intended focus.
 Possible options include forensic science, criminal justice technology, homeland security, and juvenile justice.
 Concentrations offer targeted training and can lead to more career opportunities after graduation.

-What Courses Will I Take in an Online Bachelor's in Criminal Justice Program?
+What Courses Will I Take in an Online Bachelor's in an Online Criminal Justice Program?

 Criminal Justice Ethics

-This course explores the most common ethics issues in the criminal justice system.
+This course explores the most common ethical issues in the criminal justice system.
 Students examine the professional code of ethics in place and how ethical decision models can be applied in protective services.

 Criminal Investigations